 Make sure you’re prepared against potential wildfire destruction this summer by taking note of one of the quickest and easiest bushfire protection steps.
 Replacing the grass or mulch around your plants with pebbles or gravel will do the trick.
 With grass catching on fire a common threat, this simple and easy garden upgrade will help prevent your house from being set on fire.

 For homes that are located in a bushfire prone area, installing fire-resistant shutters at your property and keeping them shut may help to save your home.
 The shutters will be able to keep out floating ambers and ignited debris from entering your home.
 We recommend using our high-quality BAL 40 roller shutters, which are made especially for fire protection but come with a lot of other benefits as well.

 Plants may look great surrounding your home and windows, but this is another way fire can enter your home.
 When planning your landscaping, you should place all plants far enough away from your house, so that a flame will not be able to make contact with your home.

-When planning for bushfire protection, you want to remove anything that can catch fire from around your house.
+When planning for bushfire protection in Australia, you want to remove anything that can catch fire from around your house.
 Most fires spread by floating embers landing on flammable items that surround your home.